yext/search-core/docs/answers-core.apikeyrequiredanswersconfig.token.md

 ## ApiKeyRequiredAnswersConfig.token property

+token should NOT be provided along with apiKey

 <b>Signature:</b>

 ```typescript
 token?: never;
 ```

-## Remarks

-token should not be provided along with apiKey